 Poisoning Of Timothy O'Bryan

 While the vast majority of Halloween scare stories about razor blades in apples or poisoned candy are either urban legends or moral panics, one story is, unfortunately, completely true.
-And it had nothing to do with a demented stranger randomly killing children.
-Eight-year-old Timothy O'Bryan had a packet of Pixie Stix given to him by his father Ronald to cap off his trick-or-treating.
-He almost immediately went into convulsions, and died an hour later.
+Eight-year-old Timothy O'Bryan had a packet of Pixy Stix given to him by his father Ronald to cap off his trick-or-treating.
+He perished less than a hour later.

-The death sent the O'Bryan's small Texas town into a panic, and the police determined that the Pixie Stix that Timothy ate were laced with cyanide.
+The tragic event sent the O'Bryan's small Texas town into a panic, and the police determined that the Pixy Stix that Timothy ate was laced with cyanide.
 When Ronald's story kept changing, police began investigating him.
 They found him to be deeply in debt, and that he'd taken out massive life insurance policies on his children.
-Police found that other O'Bryan children had also been given the candy by their dad, but hadn't eaten them.Ronald O'Bryan was found guilty of murder, sentenced to death, and executed in 1984.
+Police found that the other children had also been given candy by Ronald, but hadn't eaten it.

-In the course of the investigation, FBI agents found cigarette butts near the scene of the crime that matched blood evidence inside the house, but found no known matches in any DNA databases.
-Officers and FBI agents spoke to nearly 1,500 persons of interest during the investigation of the double murder including one of Insogna’s friends, Lily Prudhome.
-Her husband, Eric Copple, became a person of extreme interest during the investigation when he refused to give a DNA sample to exclude him from the suspect pool.
-Nearly a year after the commission of the crime, Copple turned himself in and confessed to the deaths of his wife's friends while giving no motive for the execution of his crime.
+Throughout the investigation, FBI agents found cigarette butts near the scene of the crime that matched blood evidence inside the house, but found no known matches in any DNA databases.
+Officers and FBI agents spoke to nearly 1,000 persons of interest during the investigation, including one of Insogna’s friends, Lily Prudhomme.
+Her husband, Eric Copple, became a person of interest during the investigation when he began avoiding the police.
+Nearly a year after the crime, Copple turned himself in and confessed to the crime.